The-Politico/artisan/README.md

 ## Installation
 1. Find the install link on our company Notion.
 2. Save the latest version to your downloads folder.
-3. Open the DMG, and copy the Loki icon into your Applications folder.
+3. Open the DMG, and copy the Artisan icon into your Applications folder.

 # Development